Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Introduction

 The Type III games account for the $4$ remaining game subsets.
 With $H = \{0, 3, 6 \}$ the subgroup of $G$, there are four game subsets for the pair $(G,H)$.
 Each game is isomorphic to $\Gamma_3 \ltimes \Gamma_3$ with automorphism group $\Z_3 \ltimes (\Z_3)^{\Z_3}$.

 If, instead, the group is the product group $G = \Z_3 \times \Z_3$ then it is a $2$ dimensional vector space over the field $\Z_3$.
 The four one-dimensional subspaces are four subgroups $H$ of order $3$.
 For each such $H$ there are four game subsets for the pair $(G,H)$.
 This accounts for the $16$ game subsets.
-Each game is isomorphic to $\Gamma_3 \ltimes \Gamma_3$ with automorphism group $\Z_3 \ltimes (\Z_3)^{\Z_3}$. \textbf{Section \ref{unitour}:} We here consider infinite tournaments.
-A countable tournament $\Gamma$ is called \emph{universal} if for every countable tournament $\Pi$ on $S$, $S_0$ a finite subset of $S$ and $\r : \Pi|S_0 \tto \Gamma$ an embedding (= an injective morphism), there exists an embedding $\t : \Pi \tto \Gamma$ which extends $\r$, i.e. which equals $\r$ on $S_0$.
+Each game is isomorphic to $\Gamma_3 \ltimes \Gamma_3$ with automorphism group $\Z_3 \ltimes (\Z_3)^{\Z_3}$.
+In particular, the group $\Z_3 \times \Z_3$ does not admit a tournament regular representation. \textbf{Section \ref{unitour}:} We here consider infinite tournaments.
+A countable tournament $\Gamma$ is called \emph{universal} if for every countable tournament $\Pi$ on $S$, $S_0$ a finite subset of $S$ and $\r : \Pi|S_0 \tto \Gamma$ an embedding (= an injective morphism), there exists an embedding $\t : \Pi \tto \Gamma$ which extends $\r$.
+In the language of \cite{C} these are the tournaments which are generic for a family of all finite tournaments.

-Countable universal tournaments exist and are unique up to isomorphism - Corollary \ref{unicor05}.
-They are homogeneous and so by using the automorphism group, we construct a countable group which acts transitively on the universal tournament.
+Countable universal tournaments exist and are unique up to isomorphism.
+They are symmetric tournaments and so by using the automorphism group, we construct a countable group which acts transitively on the universal tournament.
 This yields a countable group game which contains the universal tournament as a subgame and so contains copies of every finite tournament.